-Marketing leaders discussed the emergence of virtual and hybrid marketing events, the difficulties they are currently facing, how small-scale virtual events have affected marketing strategies, and how digital tools can help upscale these in-person events and campaigns on March 17, 2022, in an exclusive invite-only virtual roundtable.
+Marketing leaders discussed the emergence of virtual and hybrid marketing events, the difficulties they are currently facing, how small-scale virtual events have affected marketing strategies and event marketing companies, and how digital tools can help upscale these in-person events and campaigns on March 17, 2022, in an exclusive invite-only virtual roundtable.

-In the past two years, organizations have seen marketing events move from gigantic conference rooms and expo halls to the living room and home office.
+In the past two years, event marketing companies have seen marketing events move from gigantic conference rooms and expo halls to the living room and home office.
 While physical events are a welcome return for both hosts and attendees, marketers have realized that there is a place for virtual and hybrid events.

-With the experience gained from the rapid adoption of technology, marketers are now empowered to experiment with their initiatives further.
+With the experience gained from the rapid adoption of technology and event marketing companies, marketers are now empowered to experiment with their initiatives further.
 The efficacy of small-scale events has already been realized, and now, it is time to scale and innovate.
 Moving forward, the key to maximizing results lies in fine-tuning the process and enhancing the experience.

 - What challenges and opportunities did marketers face in the last two years?
 How have they pivoted?